-AASB 17 Insurance Contracts incorporates IFRS 17 Insurance Contracts issued by the International Accounting Standards Board (IASB).
+AASB 17 Insurance Contracts as amended incorporates IFRS 17 Insurance Contracts as issued and amended by the International Accounting Standards Board (IASB).
 Australian-specific paragraphs (which are not included in IFRS 17) are identified with the prefix "Aus".
 Paragraphs that apply only to not-for-profit entities begin by identifying their limited applicability.